Square Invoices Review

 - Basic employee management

 - 14 reports

-- Square Employee Management: Square already comes with basic employee management, but to add timecards, advanced user permissions, and analytics, you’ll need to purchase Square Employee Management.
-This service costs $5/month per employee.
+- Square Team Management: Square already comes with basic Team Management, but to add advanced user permissions and analytics, you’ll need to purchase Square Team Management Plus.
+This service costs $35/month per location.

 - Square Payroll: You can add Square Payroll for contractors for $5/month per contractor.
-Square Payroll for W-2 employees costs $29/month plus $5/month per employee (if you already have Square Employee Management, you won’t have to pay this extra $5/month fee; if you don’t already have Square Employee Management, purchasing payroll will grant you access to those features as well).
+Square Payroll for W-2 employees costs $29/month plus $5/month per employee.
 Contact Square for more details regarding each payroll option.

 - Square Appointments: Your free Square account comes with an appointments feature for you, the individual owner.
 Adding appointments for your team starts at $50/month.
 Read our full Square Appointments review to learn more.

 - Square Marketing: Square Marketing is an incredibly cool service that allows you to create email campaigns, newsletters, event invitations, group discounts, birthday rewards, and more.
 Square Marketing starts at $15/month for 500 customers.

 - Square For Restaurants: Square for Restaurants is an advanced restaurant-specific POS solution with multiple location management, menu support, coursing, and more.
 This service starts at $60/month plus 2.6% + $0.10/per swiped, dipped, or tapped transaction.

 - Square For Retail: Square for Retail is an advanced POS solution with advanced inventory, custom label printing, and more.
 This service starts at $60/month plus 2.5% + $0.10/per swiped, dipped, or tapped transaction.
 Read our full Square for Retail review to learn more.